 WRITING | EDITING | PUBLISHING

 Donna wrote her first novel at 17 and began self-publishing in 2006.
 Kakonge is the author or contributor to 125 books and audiobooks that are mainly self-published and published by Lulu.com, plus did ghostwriting for one book making 127, to the editor of and also including almost 5,000 postings on Donna Magazine since 2007, as well her books are in 27 libraries and 16 bookstores and services either brick and mortar or online.
 Donna is also the editor of three upcoming books.
-Donna Kay Cindy Kakonge has sold almost 85,000 copies of all of her books making her a best-selling author.
+Donna Kay Cindy Kakonge has sold more than 86,000 copies of all of her books making her a best-selling author.
 As well, she is working on three manuscripts.
 One hundred and three of her books are listed with the Library Services of Canada.
 These numbers do not include the books available for all of Donna Kakonge’s books.
 Books are also translated into French, German, Italian, Spanish and Arabic.
 Please search for Donna Kakonge in Google.
 The books sell in India, the United States, Canada, the United Kingdom, Germany, France, Italy, Spain, Japan, Brazil, Mexico, India, Australia, New Zealand and Malaysia.
 Through Ingram, Kobo Books, Smashwords, iBookstore, Amazon, Lulu.com, iTunes, Audible.com (ACX with Amazon), Nook, CD Baby and Barnes & Noble and more with How To Talk To Crazy People, with seven copies in the Toronto Public Library, and an updated version of How to Write Creative Non-fiction – New are sold all over the world, plus many other of Donna Kakonge’s books.
 There are five copies of How to Write Creative Non-fiction – New in the Toronto Public Library.
 Three Quarters is also in the Toronto Public Library with three copies.
 Her first literary publication was published by Concordia University, a short story in Headlight Anthology, vol. 1.
 The Totally Unknown Writers Festival Collection 2011 is her latest published contribution in an anthology.
 Since 2007, she has had a multimedia online magazine called Donna Magazine which is currently top-ranked in Google.
 The Spirit of Kasacba: A Creative Non-fiction Novel published in 2015 was recently acquired by the Toronto Public Library with four copies that can be borrowed.
 Donna Kakonge has a long history of doing freelance writing both in print and online for various publications.
 She works with KTML Communications doing articles about the environment and editing books.
 Recently, Donna Kay Cindy Kakonge received an Ontario Arts Council grant to write a follow up to How To Talk To Crazy People called Seven, Delete.
 The official online book launch in English and French on Donna Magazine occurred March 30, 2018.
 Four copies of Seven, Delete will be at A Different Booklist in mid-to-late April of 2018.
 Seven, Delete is available in English and French as an ebook on Kobo and Amazon, as a paperback book in English and French on Amazon, and also as an audiobook on Amazon’s Audible.